abhinav7896/GroupMe/README.md

-GroupMe is a web application designed for instructors and teaching assistants to take survey and group students based on their responses to a survey.
+GroupMe! is a web application designed for instructors and teaching assistants to take survey and group students based on their responses to a survey.
 The application is inspired by CATME, a team-maker tool.
 Instructors can group students for group work, in one click!

 Features:
 * Instructors can enroll students and teaching assistants for the course.